Sobach/smapy/docs/google_token.md

 ## Using token

-After enetering and storing token in KeyChain it can be used to gather data through [[GooglePlus connector]] or [[YouTube connector]]:
+After enetering and storing token in KeyChain it can be used to gather data through [GooglePlus connector](/smapy/docs/googleplus_connector) or [YouTube connector](/smapy/docs/youtube_connector):

 ```python
 >>> from smapy.network_connectors.addons import KeyChain